arleypadua/JsonStore/README.md

 PM> Install-Package JsonStore.Sql
 ```

-Given have the following class that you want to store
+Given the following class to be stored
 ```csharp
 public class Foo
 {